GAGGIUINO/gaggiuino.github.io/docs/prereq/prerequisites.md

 * **Lego** build if you have individual components, **PCB** if you have that.
 * **STlink** if you are using one, **DFU** if not.

+After building the proper task make sure to Upload it (connections vary by system, see install pages for details)